facelessuser/coloraide/docs/src/markdown/gamut.md

 False
 ```

-We can also check if a color space that is not in sRGB is in sRGB gamut as well.
+We can also check if a color space that is not sRGB is in sRGB gamut as well.
 By doing this, we can quickly see that
 `#!color lch(100% 50 75)` is not in gamut.

 ```pycon3